gskaggs/blog/posts/courses.md

 ## Junior Fall (Anticipated)
 * Quantum Information Science
+* Introduction to Data Mining
-* Logic in Computer Science and AI
+* Formal Logic in Computer Science and AI
-* Abstract Algebra
 * Philosophy of the Arts
+* Issues and Policies in American Government

 ## Sophomore Spring
 * Algorithms